Last updated January 5, 2014

-To participate in the competition you must agree to the following rules… and turn in Entry Forms and Music must be turned in one hour prior to the Mandatory Masquerade Meeting.
+To participate in the competition you must agree to the following rules… Entry Forms and Music must be turned in one hour prior to the Mandatory Masquerade Meeting.

 - Every entrant must be a registered attendee of Chicago TARDIS.
 If the maker and presenter of the costume are different people, both must be attending members.